Hummingbird – Know About This Beautiful Bird Lifestyle

 Why are Hummingbirds Called by That name?

-The name hummingbird comes from the humming sound their bodies make as they fly.
+The name hummingbird comes from their bodies’ humming sound as they fly.
 These catcalls’ flexible shoulder joints allow their bodies to rotate 180 degrees, which enables backward flight and stationary swimming.

 Are hummingbirds rare?